MindPath-Learning-Systems/MindPath-Learning-Systems/README.md

 ---

 ## 📊 Dataset
-We used the **Students Performance dataset** from Kaggle, which includes:
+We used the <a href="https://github.com/MindPath-Learning-Systems/MindPath-Learning-Systems/blob/main/StudentsPerformance.csv">Dataset</a> from Kaggle, which includes:
 - Gender
 - Race/Ethnicity
 - Parental Education Level